 Frosted Sugar Cookies

-- Royal Icing: This icing dries hard and is perfect for decorating intricate designs.
-You can color it with food coloring and pipe it for detailed artwork.
+- Royal Icing: It dries hard and is great for detailed designs.
+Use food coloring and a piping bag.

-- Glazed Sugar Cookies: A simple glaze made of powdered sugar and milk can be drizzled over the cookies for a sweet finish.
+- Glazed Sugar Cookies: A quick mix of powdered sugar and milk makes a simple sweet glaze you can drizzle.

 Filled Sugar Cookies